sourcegraph/handbook/content/direction/enablement/index.md

 ### Three year vision

-> A frictionless experience developing and utilizing Sourcegraph, such that we are able to iterate Sourcegraph rapidly, in turn enabling customers to effortlessly experience the value Sourcegraph offers.
+> A frictionless experience developing and utilizing Sourcegraph, such that we can iterate on and release more product value rapidly, in turn enabling customers to experience the value Sourcegraph offers effortlessly.

 ### Ten year vision